conbdesign/dev_foundry/readme.md

 William
 -------
-1. Create a working GitHub account to hold your code and give Keith access.
+1. Create a working GitHub account to hold your code and give Keith access--done
-2. Read Chapter 1 of the C# Reference
+2. Read Chapter 1 of the C# Reference--done
-3. Read "Visual C# 2005" through Chapter 1 skipping Chapter 7
+3. Read "Visual C# 2005" through Chapter 10 skipping Chapter 7
 4. Create an account on Reddit, Stack Overflow, Hacker News
 5. Rewrite Game of Life in C#
-6. Finish SQL on w3schools down to full join
+6. Finish SQL on w3schools down to full join--done